66daysofdata/Resources/Blogs/README.md

-# A list for blogs and websites
+# A list for blogs, articles and magazines related to:

-Includes blogpost for :

 - Data Science
 - Machine Learning
 - Deep Learning
+- Artificial Intelligence
+- /etc...

 <br>